 Inside of Japan - well, it’s just what you do, because why wouldn’t you?

-If you’re taking a trip to Japan this year, you need to learn how to bow, and there are two ways to go about it.
+If you’re taking a trip to Japan in 2023, you need to learn how to bow, and there are two ways to go about it.
 You can awkwardly fumble your way through it by trying to copy what everyone else is doing - and your status as a visiting gai-jin or gaikokujin (“outside person”) will give you a lot of leeway for messing up.

 The other way is to master the basics and confidently put them into practice - you’ll still stick out like a sore thumb, but your respectful diligence will be appreciated.